Eigenvalue bounds of the Kirchhoff Laplacian: The theorem

-\paragraph{} Because $\lambda_1 \geq 0$ holds for all quivers, we only need to cover $d_1>n-1$ which means $d_k>n-1$ for all $k$ and implies without multiple connections that $l=d_k-(n-1)$ loops are present at each node.
-But this allows to remove $l$ loops to get a quiver eigenvalues $\lambda_k-l$ and $d_k-l$ for all $k$.
-But for a quiver without multiple connections and loops at the lowest vertex, $d_1 \leq n-1$ and so $d_1-(n-1) \leq 0$.
+\paragraph{} Also the proof of Lemma~2 is in the proof section.
+The main point is that because $\lambda_1 \geq 0$ holds for all quivers, we only need to cover $d_1>n-1$ which means $d_k>n-1$ for all $k$.
+This implies without multiple connections that $l=d_k-(n-1)$ loops are present at each node.
+But this allows to remove $l$ loops at each node to get quiver eigenvalues $\lambda_k-l$ and degrees $d_k-l$ for all $k$.
+For a quiver without multiple connections and loops, the vertex degree node satisfies $d_1 \leq n-1$ and so $d_1-(n-1) \leq 0$.